 5. tc electronic Hall of Fame 2

 The brand new and improved HOF isn’t a whole revamp of the original, and that’s certainly not a foul factor.
-Players have grown accustomed to the pedal’s parameters and design, so when you’re already acquainted with its controls you’ll haven’t any drawback getting to know the brand new version.
+Players have grown accustomed to the pedal’s parameters and design, so when you’re already acquainted with its controls you’ll haven’t any drawbacks getting to know the brand new version.

 And whereas it does all the things that the original did, it additionally packs some thrilling new options that’ll have you lined for a number of playing situations.